-Cory came to USC after serving 2 years at The University Louisville serving both as the Interim Director for Football Academics as well as the academic counselor for football primarily dealing with the offense.
-Additionally, Cory served as the liaison for the Office of Student Activities, School of Nursing, and the Black Faculty and Staff Association along with a wide variety of administrative duties within the department.
-During Cory’s tenure at Louisville he helped the football team achieve the highest amount of student-athlete’s over a 3.0 GPA in documented history.
-Prior to coming to Louisville, Cory spent two years working at Tennessee State University as the academic counselor/academic coordinator for all sports.
+Dr. Buckner came to USC after serving two years at Louisville as the Interim Director for Football Academics as well as the academic counselor for football.
+During Dr. Buckner’s tenure at Louisville, he helped the football team achieve the highest number of student-athletes over a 3.0 GPA in documented history.

-A native of Dallas, Texas, Cory is a member of The National Association of Academic Advisors for Athletics (N4A), as well as Kappa Alpha Psi Fraternity Incorporated.
+A native of Dallas, Tex., Dr. Buckner is a member of The National Association of Academic Advisors for Athletics (N4A), as well as Kappa Alpha Psi Fraternity Incorporated.